shlinkio/shlink/UPGRADE.md

 ## From v1.x to v2.x

+### PHP 7.4 required

+This new version takes advantage of several new features introduced in PHP 7.4.

+Thanks to that, the code is more reliable and robust, and easier to maintain and improve.

+However, that means that any previous PHP version is no longer supported.

 ### Preview generation

 The ability to generate website previews has been completely removed and has no replacement.